 HP Lovecraft: Tales

 H.P.
 Lovecraft!
 YES!
-I had no familiarity with this man's writings beyond knowing that he was an under-appreciated horror writer, friend of the guy who created Conan, and had a primary monster, Cthulhu, which I was hard pressed to get much information about online.
+I had no familiarity with this man's writings beyond knowing that he was an under-appreciated horror writer, friend of the guy who created Conan

 And there's the beauty of Lovecraft.
 To learn about the forbidden mysteries of his universe will leave you a wrecked, insane man.
 Turns out our world is teeming with all sorts of alien, inter-dimensional, ancient magical monsters and under-world gods who are biding their time to take our brains into outer space, turn our children into giant retards, subjugate mankind into subservience and just generally creep us out.
 But you rarely get to see these guys!
 Mostly you just hear their names in ancient forbidden texts, hear some scraping sounds, have the eerie feeling that you're being watched in your sleep, and then you find out your professor friend who had been studying the Necronomicon has disappeared leaving nothing behind but some spongy green footprints on his rug.
 It's the fact that Lovecraft leaves the best parts of his creations to the imagination which has helped fuel both his popularity, as well as the popular conceit that his wild and ficticious tales are, in fact, a way of covering up very real events and creatures.